 Deception and the toppling of Saddam Hussein's statue in Firdos Square, Baghdad, 9 April 2003

-From that mine of information and disinformation that is the web, Clarion has ferreted out some eyewitness reports.
-The policy in doing this is to try to find reports published by well-known organisations available on their own websites (as opposed to unverifiable, purported copies of reports elsewhere on the web).
+The general policy in selecting the reports listed here is to try to find reports published by well-known organisations available on their own websites (as opposed to unverifiable, purported copies of reports elsewhere on the web).

 The next one is an eyewitness account by an ("embedded") American reporter John Koopman for the San Francisco Chronicle.
-It's unusual for any US newspaper report to remain on the web for more than a few days yet this one is freely available at the time of writing April 2006 at: "MCCOY'S MARINES: DARKSIDE TOWARD BAGHDAD Chapter 6 of 6". http://sfgate.com/cgi-bin/article.cgi?file=/chronicle/archive/2003/11/15/DDP2UPUS1.DTL
+"MCCOY'S MARINES: DARKSIDE TOWARD BAGHDAD Chapter 6 of 6". http://sfgate.com/cgi-bin/article.cgi?file=/chronicle/archive/2003/11/15/DDP2UPUS1.DTL

 The removal of a statue in Russia